Jacorb90/Prestige-Tree/docs/custom-tab-layouts.md

 - buyables: Display all of the buyables for this layer, as appropriate.
 The argument optional, and is the size of the boxes in pixels.

+- microtabs: Display a set of subtabs for an area.
+The argument is the name of the set of microtabs in the "microtabs" feature.

 - upgrade, milestone, chall, buyable: An individual upgrade, challenge, etc. The argument is the id.
         This can be used if you want to have upgrades split up across multiple subtabs, for example.